zaq0718/A-Two-decision-Unfolding-Tree-Model/README.md

-# Item Response Theoy Tree and Generalized Graded Unfolding Model(GUMM)
+# Item Response Theoy Tree Model (IR-tree) and Generalized Graded Unfolding Model(GUMM)
-A hybird model is combined with item response theoy tree and GUMM.
+A hybird model is combined with IR-tee and GUMM.

 References:
 Bockenholt, U. (2012).
 Modeling multiple response processes in judgment and choice.
 Psychological Methods, 17, 665-678.